mtuopensource/GAPI-Demo/README.md

 2. Select `APIs & services` and `Credentials`.
 3. Select `Create credentials` and choose `OAuth Client ID`.
 4. Select `Other` and `Finish`.
 5. Download the credentials file and rename it to `client_secret.json`.
-6. Copy it to the root directory.
+Copy it into the root project directory.
-7. Import the Gradle project in your favorite IDE.
+6. Import the Gradle project in your favorite IDE.

 ## Copyright and License
 Code released under [MIT License](LICENSE).